muratk5n/thirdwave/en/README.md

 sites to refuel 1,200 vehicles.'

-Hympulsion, a joint venture between Michelin and Engie, is making the corridor come to life, having invested ?8m in deploying refuelling stations and catalysts for distributing and producing decarbonised hydrogen"
+Hympulsion, a joint venture between Michelin and Engie, is making the corridor come to life, having invested 8m [Eur] in deploying refuelling stations and catalysts for distributing and producing decarbonised hydrogen"

 ---